Nowadays, you’d be hard-pressed to find a PHP developer who doesn’t know about Laravel. If you are one of these people, visit the Laravel site

 47

-method is called.
+destroy method is called.
 Because browsers

 don’t support the PUT or DELETE methods of forms, Laravel adds a hidden